membranes/raw/.iac/ecs/README.md

 ### Amazon ECS Cluster

-A cluster for the containers
+A [cluster](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/clusters.html) for a group of tasks and services.

 <br>